bikobaingaru/bikobaingaru.github.io/menu/about.md

 layout: page
 title: About
 ---
+I'm a developer working for [Codeverse Technology](https://codeversetech.com") where I help build line-of-business software applications that solve challenges across retail, manufacturing, health-care, education, agri-business, and hospitality.
+I often contribute to OSS on my [Github profile here](https://github.com/bikobaingaru).

-Hi there!
-I'm Biko, software developer at [Codeverse Technology](https://codeversetech.com").
-I have pursued programming as a passion, and as a career for more than ten years.
-The purpose of this blog is to provide a simple, clean, content-focused publishing platform for my thoughts,  expiriences, and mistakes with technology.
+This blog provides a simple, clear, content-focused publishing platform for my thoughts, expiriences, and mistakes as a practitioner in the software industry.

-Check out my [Github profile here](https://github.com/bikobaingaru) for a compilation of some of open source projects I participate.
+_**DISCLOSURE**_

+_**Opinions and remarks expressed on this blog are my own and do not represent the views of my employer.**_